Multiwavelength Analysis of Six Luminous Fast Blue Optical Transients: Discussion

 In our \texttt{prospector} fits for the LFBOT host-galaxy properties, we used a single prescription for the SFH, dust model, and initial mass function, but a future analysis should ensure that results are robust to different choices for these parameters.
-In particular, we use a parametric SFH, but models with a non-parametric SFH could produce vastly different results.
+In particular, we use a parametric SFH to match the work of previous LFBOT papers, but internal testing with a non-parametric SFH produced results that differ by about 1-$\sigma$.
 We also omit the spectra when performing our fits, as it is difficult to standardize spectra from different observing conditions, processed through different software, and possessing different levels of contamination from the transient itself.
 This required us to use the mass-metallicity relation in \citet{gallazzi2005} to fix a metallicity in our models.
-While we are confident these have produced a good metallicity estimate, incorporating a host-galaxy spectrum obtained after the transient faded would produce a more accurate result.
+As the mass is largely set by the galaxy's overall luminosity, we expect that this would lead to little change in our mass estimates, but will bias our metallicity estimates to more moderate values.
+We have also observed that the star-formation rate estimate is insensitive to changes in metallicity.
+So, our method does introduce a caveat to our metallicity estimates, but we still have confidence in our host-galaxy analysis as it relies on the mass and star-formation rate.
+Still, incorporating a host-galaxy spectrum obtained after the transient faded would produce a more accurate result.
+After the submission of this paper, \citet{Nugent2026} performed a \texttt{prospector} LFBOT host-galaxy analysis with a non-parametric star-formation history and utilized host-galaxy spectrscopy when available.
+They find similar results for the hosts of AT2023fhn and AT2024qfm, but have larger host-galaxy masses by a factor of a few for AT2023hkw and AT2023vth.